simonski/gm-api-python/README.md

 gm
 ```

+This will print out the commands you can perform on your server.

 ## Usage (API)

 Having installed gmapi via `pip`, you can then use it directly in your python, for example